davidmoten/api-gateway-java-lambda-cf-example/README.md

 Example of integration of api gateway and java lambda using cloud-formation.
 The REST API deployed is defined using OpenAPI 3.0 and returns JSON from the single `do` method.

+**Update May 2021**
+This project has been updated to use
+* OpenAPI 3.0
+* properly mapped errors
+* an S3 redirect example
+* full json api

 ## How to install

 ### Prerequisites